HMS Hydra (A144): Hospital ship: The Falklands War of 1982

 The pattern of casualty evacuation was thus established: HMS Hydra worked with her two sister ships, HMS Hecla and HMS Herald, to take casualties from the main hospital ship Uganda, operating in the declared "Red Cross Box", to Montevideo, Uruguay, where they were disembarked by a fleet of Uruguayan ambulances and flown by RAF VC10 aircraft to the UK for transfer to the Princess Alexandra Hospital at RAF Wroughton, near Swindon.
 The hospital ship HMS Hydra made four such passages from the waters off the Falkland Islands to Montevideo, carrying a total of 251 British military casualties, many of them burns victims after the air attacks on landing ships at Bluff Cove.
-The last three 'lifts' of patients were made with departures from Grantham Sound, in the Falkland Islands, to Montevideo on 14 June with 80 casualties, 24 June with 66 casualties and, finally, on 7 July 1982 with 48 casualties.
+The last three 'lifts' of patients were made with departures from Grantham Sound, in the Falkland Islands, to Montevideo on 14 June with 80 wounded patients, 24 June with 66 patients and, finally, on 7 July 1982 with 48 patients for medical treatment.
 Thirty of the ship's company had been trained, during the passage south, to support the medical staff as temporary nurses and many were called on for that assistance.
 Inspections to ensure compliance with International Committee of the Red Cross (ICRC) conditions were carried out by ICRC staff, some transferring to the ship in an Argentine hospital ship aircraft on 12 June.
 An inspection was also made by Argentine naval officers in the estuary of the River Plate.